 3] Change Default Firewall Policy

-Firewall is a mechanism that manage the flow of network traffic between networks or hosts that employ differing security postures.
+Firewall is a mechanism that manages the flow of network traffic between networks or hosts that employ differing security postures.
 To provide an additional layer of security Network designers often include firewall functionality at places other than the network perimeter.
 You can switch between Allow Always and Block Always.
 Enabling Firewall Always ensures protection from unwanted threats.

 4] Content Filtering